-Table B.4: Cannock Cha ase SAC

-Name Cannock Chase SAC UK0030107

-Location with regards to p olan area Outside of Plan Area.
-Approximately 17 km from Doveridge

-Reason(s) for designation

-ANNEX 1 habitats

-Primary:

-• 4030 European dry heaths

-Non-primary:

-4010 Northern Atlar ntic wet heaths with Erica tetralix

-SSSI component site Cannock Chase SSSI

-Conservation objectives Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring;

-The extent and distribution of qualifying natural habitats

-(including typical species) of qualifying natural habitats, and,

-• The supporting processes on which the qualifying natural habitats rely 8
+Table B.4: Cannock Chase SAC Name Cannock Chase SAC UK0030107 Location with regards to p lan area Outside of Plan Area.
+Approximately 17 km from Doveridge Reason(s) for designation Reason(s) for designation ANNEX 1 habitats Primary:4030 European dry heaths Non-primary: 4010 Northern Atlar • 4010 Northern Atlantic wet heaths with Erica tetralix SSSI component site SSSI component site Cannock Chase SSSI Conservation objectives Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to ac the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats • The structure and function ( (including typical species) of qualifying natural habitats, and, • The supporting processes on which the qualifying natural habitats rely

-8 Natural England 30 June 2012 - version 2. http://publications.naturalengland.org.uk/file/4569187175366656.
+&lt;sup>8 Natural England 30 June 2012 - version 2. http://publications.naturalengland.org.uk/file/4569187175366656.